 The Victorian Planning Authority (VPA) is working with the Brimbank City Council, state government agencies and stakeholders to deliver a range of actions that have been put forward in the Sunshine National Employment and Innovation Cluster Framework Plan.

-The Sunshine Draft Framework Plan will be a coordinating document to guide land use, development and infrastructure investment in accordance with Plan Melbourne, the Victorian Government’s metropolitan planning strategy.
+The Sunshine Draft Framework Plan (PDF) will be a coordinating document to guide land use, development and infrastructure investment in accordance with Plan Melbourne, the Victorian Government’s metropolitan planning strategy.

 Sunshine Employment Cluster Vision

 The Sunshine National Employment and Innovation Cluster is proposed to become a major jobs centre of the west’s new economy.
 It can build on a substantial array of existing business services and large institutions to become a major provider of teaching, healthcare services, medical research, education, transport, business and retail services.
 Sitting at the junction of key rail and road networks, the Sunshine Cluster is highly accessible and is perfectly placed to provide major public service facilities for the growth areas of Melton, Sunbury and Wyndham, and beyond to the western region of Victoria.

 Sunshine, St Albans and the emerging Sunshine Health, Wellbeing and Education Precinct will be the focus of the cluster, contributing to this vibrant and regional hub in the west.

 These 5 strategic outcomes summarise the key actions that will assist in successfully bringing about the vision of the Sunshine Draft Framework Plan (PDF).